Central in the triangle of Carentan(north)-Périers(west)-St-Lô(east) is the village of Graignes.

 the sinister SS Das Reich Division.
 These troops were responsible for the massacre of the population of

 Oradour-sur-Glane (20km west of Limoges).
-When the villagers were trough, the fighting started again with a
+When the villagers had left, the fighting started again with a

 the American troops retreated and sought ways to make a clear run for it.
 The opposition was too overwhelming.